Tooltip

 When to consider something else

-- When the information is critical for understanding or completing a task.
-Use inline text instead.
+- When the information is critical for completing a task (e.g., required format for a Social Security Number), use inline description text instead.
+Tooltips are easy to miss.

-- When the information is long or includes links or actions.
-Tooltips should stay simple and passive.
+- When the content is long or includes links, actions, or structured content.
+Tooltips should stay brief and passive.

 Do